Transitioning from Paediatric to Adult Care for Severe Allergies

 Understanding your allergies and learning how to look after your health independently makes the transition from paediatric to adult medical care easier.

 - Have a GP and clinical immunology/allergy specialist whom you see regularly.

-- Begin to take more responsibility by providing information to your GP and clinical immunology/allergy specialist and asking questions of them.
+- Provide information to your GP and clinical immunology/allergy specialist and ask questions of them.
 You could take notes to remind you of what to ask.

-- Ensure before you leave appointment that your GP or clinical immunology/allergy specialist has provided:
+- Before you leave your appointment ensure your GP or clinical immunology/allergy specialist has provided:

-- An adrenaline (epinephrine) autoinjector and completed ASCIA Action Plan for Anaphylaxis.
+- An adrenaline (epinephrine) autoinjector prescription and ASCIA Action Plan for Anaphylaxis.

 - Education on how to use your adrenaline autoinjector using a trainer device.